Montreal Cognitive Assessment: Other applications

 Since the MoCA assesses multiple cognitive domains, it can be a useful cognitive screening tool for several neurological diseases that affect younger populations, such as Parkinson's disease, vascular cognitive impairment, Huntington's disease, brain metastasis, sleep behaviour disorder, primary brain tumors (including high- and low-grade gliomas), multiple sclerosis and other conditions such as traumatic brain injury, cognitive impairment from schizophrenia and heart failure.
 The test is also used in hospitals to determine whether patients should be allowed to live alone or with a home aide.

+In American politics

+U.S. President Donald Trump has undergone the MoCA at least twice: